 - 3 tablespoons tomato paste

 - 2 teaspoons Dijon mustard

 - 2 teaspoons paprika

 - 6 cups vegetable broth

-- Heat olive oil in a Dutch oven over medium to medium-high heat and add celery, onions and mushrooms.
+- Heat olive oil in a Dutch oven over medium heat and add onion, celery and mushrooms.
 Cook until soft, about 10 minutes.

 - Add flour to vegetables, stir to coat and let cook for a few minutes, until the bottom of the pot begins to brown.

 - Pour in the Guinness and scrape up any browned bits from the bottom of the pot.

 - Add the remaining ingredients and bring to a light boil.
 Reduce heat to low and simmer, partially covered, until vegetables are tender, about one hour.